Vinai/customer-activation/app/code/community/Netzarbeiter/CustomerActivation/README.md

 You can also select email notifications for the admin (when a new customer registers) and for the customer (when her account has been activated).

+New customers can be configured to be activated by default.
+This can also be done on a per group basis.

 The Extension was designed to be used together with the [Netzarbeiter_LoginCatalog][] extension.
 Netzarbeiter_LoginCatalog only shows products to customers that are logged in.
 There also is the Extension [Netzarbeiter_GroupsCatalog2][] which may suit your needs better,